NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/EmptyDomainCFD.rst

 Empty Domain CFD Simulation
 ============================

 When performing wind load evaluation on buildings using CFD, it is often necessary to calibrate the characteristics of the approaching Atmospheric Boundary Layer(ABL) flow.
 This is particularly important for transient simulations (i.e., LES) as the flow characteristics change downstream of the inlet.
 Thus, it is customary to run an empty domain simulation and evaluate the statistics of the flow at the incident location (i.e. where the building/structure will be placed).
 If the statistics of flow do not match the target wind profiles, the boundary conditions need to be rescaled.
 This process is often an iterative procedure that requires running an empty domain simulation multiple times.
 Once the target profiles are matched, the final boundary conditions can be used in the main wind load simulation. :numref:`fig-emp-cfd-workflow` describes this procedure schematically.
 The inputs of the empty domain simulation can be imported from the main simulation in the form of ``JSON`` file.
+Further reading material for running an empty domain simulation can be found in [Lamberti2018]_, [Melaku2021]_, [Melaku2024]_.

 .. _fig-emp-cfd-workflow: